wpcodefactory/popup-notices-for-woocommerce/readme.txt

 == Upgrade Notice ==

-= 1.1.6 =
+= 1.1.7 =
-* Enqueue micromodal with absolute https protocol
+* Change the way the Notice Hiding option works